malariagen/glycophorin_cnvs/simulate_uc_events/README.md

 # simulate_uc_events

-The program `simulate_uc_events` can be used to find histories of unequal crossover events that give rise to a particular target profile.
+The program, `simulate_uc_events` found in this directory, finds histories of unequal crossover events that give rise to a particular target profile.

 ## Compilation